Street Photography Tips

 It’s perfectly okay to crop photos to improve their composition and put all the attention on the key elements.
 And don’t worry about the quality, especially if you want to post your images on social media.
 For instance, Instagram’s Portrait Post must be 1080x1350px.
 And most good digital cameras produce images of around 4000x6000px.
 So you can crop by a lot and still get a good-looking photo!

-Visual Watermark app can be of immense help to street photographers, who share their works online.
+Visual Watermark creator can be of immense help to street photographers, who share their works online.
 It’s not uncommon for people to steal photos and pass them as their own.
 If you wish to avoid this, you can protect your photography works by adding a logo watermark.
 Visual Watermark also allows you to add some text to an image.
 If you add your social media handle or website address, you will make sure that new followers and potential clients will always be able to find you no matter where they see your masterpieces.
 It’s really quick and easy – much quicker and more convenient than watermarking photos in Photoshop!
+More details here - How to watermark photos.

 If you want to publish your photography works on a website, you’ll need to optimize them first.
 Digital cameras produces images of high resolution and excellent quality which usually results in photos having a relatively large file size.
 That’s a no-no when it comes to websites, because a large-sized image will take an eternity to load on a webpage.
 By compressing an image you can reduce its file size quite dramatically.
 Visual Watermark has an online tool for this.
 It’ll process a large batch of photos in a matter of minutes!